CyVerse-learning-materials/foss-2019/getting_started/installation.rst

 **Pre-Workshop Setup**
 ======================

-Please complete the minimum Setup Instructions to prepare for the Container Camp workshop at CyVerse, The University of Arizona, which will run from March 6-8, 2019.
+Please complete the minimum Setup Instructions to prepare for the FOSS Camp at CyVerse, The University of Arizona, which will run from June 3-14, 2019.

 .. list-table::
     :header-rows: 1